 Ian: Was there a taking down of the flag ceremony on that last day?.

 Steffen: Yes I think they were rolling in the flag and there was one last moment where everybody had to stand in line.
 And sort of this is the end of the GDR so to say and I remember that more like a strange or maybe even funny situation.
-That wasn’t much of a ceremony for me at least because everybody knew what was coming.
+That was not much of a ceremony for me at least because everybody knew what was coming.
 But I think the strangest situation that my friend too was actually on watch during that night.
 So we had him in front of the barracks and he was actually on duty for that.
 So when he started his I think it was like 24 hours again so he started that at the end of the day on the 2nd of October.
 And he started of course in his NVA uniform and then he had his Bundeswehr uniform with him.
 And in the night he actually changed clothes and in the morning he basically was the Bundeswehr person so to say.
 That must have been much more strange than it was for me right, this is a one in a kind situation, one of a kind.

 Ian: Incredible, incredible and at that, sorry at that flag ceremony when it comes down the day before.
 Is that the last time you sang the East German anthem, was the East German anthem sung at that point or not?.

-Ian: Because I’ve seen film on YouTube and it might have been more hardcore units of the NVA.
+Ian: Because I have seen film on YouTube and it might have been more hardcore units of the NVA.
 Who had that final parade with the flag and it was quite a big deal.
-And I think the anthem was sung on that but I’ll have to have a look at that footage again.
+And I think the anthem was sung on that but I'll have to have a look at that footage again.
 I mean were there some people who were upset on that day?.

 Some people went on pension, obviously you also had some very sad stories.
 I think one of the high officers that we had who was a sharp person and very correct.
 And was there for a long time, 30 years or so.
 And he ended up as a security guard in a shopping center 12 months later or so somebody met him there.